1byte-yoda/retail-analytics-pipeline/business_requirements.md

 Here, I removed the partsupp table entirely to simplify the model and to make it easier to declare the grain for the fact table,
 I also removed other candidates for dimension in the lineitem table that's not relevant to our business use case.
+Also, to be robust with Slowly Changing Dimension, I added the updated_at attribute for each dimension tables.
 ![star-schema](docs/images/dw-star-schema.png)

 ### Business Rules